Him: Hmmm. I don’t know that comparing the

 war-resisters as being any better than the one I live in now.

 toward freedom, responsibility and the like, we’d just go back to having

-another band of assholes stealing our money and telling us how to
+another band of assholes stealing our money and telling us how to live.
+Best we

-to convince people of their own responsibility.
+of their own responsibility.
 A bunch of random dumbasses spending their own